Egypt–France relations: Controversies and disputes

 French President Emmanuel Macron has faced criticism over his promotion of trade relations between the two countries, from the public as well as organisations like Amnesty International.
 This was in reference to a €5.2 billion deal signed in 2015, in which France sold fighter jets, missiles and a frigate to Egypt.
 Amnesty International allege that France's supply of arms violates international law, and that the weapons supplied had been used to violently shut down protests.
 At a joint press conference during Egyptian President Abdel Fattah el-Sisi's visit to Paris in 2017, President Macron was asked to comment on Egypt's alleged abuse of human rights.
 He said that it was not his place to “lecture” his counterpart on such matters.
 The matter resurfaced during Macron's official visit to Egypt in 2019, where discussions over human rights again dominated a press conference between him and President Sisi.
 Macron stated that stability cannot be separated from human rights.
 President Sisi responded that it was inappropriate to view Egypt and its issues from a European perspective, saying “We are not Europe”.

 On 6 December 2020, Amnesty International and International Federation for Human Rights (FIDH) urged French President Emmanuel Macron to press his Egyptian counterpart, Abdel Fattah al-Sisi, to release arbitrarily detained human rights defenders.
 The request came during President Sisi's three-day state visit to France that started on December 6.
 In January 2018, Macron had raised human rights concerns, during a visit to Cairo, mentioning "respect for individual freedoms, dignity of everyone and the rule of law".

+On February 8, 2024, two NGOs lodged complaints with the European Court of Human Rights, accusing France of providing intelligence assistance to Egypt, resulting in the deaths of civilians.
+In November 2021, Disclose, a news site, revealed that Egypt utilized French support through the "Sirli" intelligence operation, ostensibly aimed at combating terrorism, to carry out airstrikes on suspected smugglers along the Libyan border.
+The report further alleged that French forces were implicated in a minimum of 19 attacks on civilians between 2016 and 2018.